8 Italian Festivals to Add to Your Bucket List

 And perhaps the biggest bonus?
 Converse with locals to get a true taste of Italian living!

 In case you can’t make it to Italy for one of these festivals, we’ve included plenty of suggestions for activities you can do from home, like baking traditional Italian desserts and reading historical books.
-You can also watch videos of festivals and other authentic Italian content with an app like FluentU.

 8 Italian Festivals to Add to Your Bucket List